First-Year Seminars

 School/College/Major/Program Seminars – Courses designed to orient students to their School or College, major, or program.

 Students should speak with their academic advisor to determine which course(s) might be most helpful and relevant for them.
-Requirements for specific first-year seminars for Schools and Colleges, majors, and programs are outlined in Guide.
+Requirements for specific first-year seminars for Schools and Colleges, majors, and programs are outlined in the Guide.